Unity in Diversity vs. Disunity in Ideologies (UPDATED)

 Solution and Approach

-Unity in Diversity is positive ethnocentrism.
-It is what is needed for having balanced societies within multicultural and multi-ethnic contexts.
-It is a higher state that requires effort because, as individual carriers of our cultures, we have to first become conscious of our own tendencies towards ethnocentrism – since all people are, to an extent, ethnocentric.
-We then have to become more conscientious about how other cultures within our (own) environment(s) are equal, but at the same time different to us.
-Such an outlook would have to be fostered, cultivated and maintained on an ongoing basis, because it often does not come naturally due to elements of negative ethnocentrism being inherent in most people – all people are ethnocentric to a certain extent.
+Unity in Diversity is a higher state that requires effort because, as individual carriers of our cultures, we have to first become conscious of our own tendencies towards ethnocentrism – since all people are, to an extent, ethnocentric.
+We then have to become more conscientious about how other cultures within our environments are equal to us from a human rights’ perspective, even if they are different to us.
+Such an outlook has to be fostered, cultivated and maintained on an ongoing basis because it often does not come naturally.

-The best approach would be a combination of maintaining one’s own culture – and learning how to truly value it – while learning that other cultures also truly value their own cultures.
-Such a basic realization can foster mutual understanding in how we are all united in deeply valuing our own unique – but diverse – heritage and origins which would cultivate the necessary respect for each other which is a requirement for basic social cohesion.
+The best, balanced approach would be to learn how to truly value and appreciate one’s own culture while learning that other cultures also truly value their own cultures.
+Such a basic realisation can foster mutual understanding in how we are all united in deeply valuing our own unique – but diverse – heritage and origins which would cultivate the necessary respect for each other which is a requirement for basic social cohesion.

-In light of developments in South Africa – which could be considered a prime test case for Unity in Diversity is a challenge well-worth undertaking to bring about a more harmonious world.
-We are not there yet, because of disruptive identity politics, but becoming aware of how we end up undermining the social cohesion in our own countries by embracing identity politics, would go a long way to motivate genuine personal and cultural identity development and an understanding of the importance of not losing our cultural identities altogether.
+In light of developments in South Africa – which could be considered a prime test case for Unity in Diversity in the world – becoming aware of how we could end up undermining the social cohesion in our own countries by embracing identity politics would go a long way to motivate genuine cultural identity development and towards an understanding of the importance of not losing one’s own personal or cultural identity altogether.

 By JJ Montagnier

 JJ Montagnier is an independent writer.
 He has a personal interest in conflict resolution, democracy and social cohesion.
-He has lived in South Africa, Ireland (north and south), the Middle East, and Central and South America (among other places) to learn first-hand about the social and political issues affecting the countries and societies in those regions.
-The views and opinions expressed in this essay are those of the author.
+He has spent time in South Africa, Ireland (north and south), the Middle East, and Central and South America (among other places) to learn first-hand about the social and political issues affecting the countries and societies in those regions.
+The views and opinions expressed in this essay are those of the writer.

 Copyright © · All Rights Reserved · Gypsy Café